Josh Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.5 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The 10.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox have a 5.61 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.48).

-- White Sox pitchers combine to give up 28 total home runs at a clip of 1.4 per game (to rank 24th in the league).
+- White Sox pitchers combine to rank 22nd in baseball in home runs surrendered (29 total, 1.4 per game).

-- Cease (2-0 with a 2.01 ERA and 29 strikeouts in 22 1/3 innings pitched) gets the start for the White Sox, his fifth of the season.
+- The White Sox will send Giolito (1-1) to the mound to make his fifth start of the season.
+He is 1-1 with a 4.29 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- The righty last pitched on Sunday against the Baltimore Orioles, when he threw six innings, allowing two earned runs while giving up six hits.
+- The righty last pitched on Tuesday against the Philadelphia Phillies, when he threw six scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.